SerCom-KC/cartoon-network-schedule/next-showings.md

 ## DISCLAIMER
 **This is an auto-generated page based on upcoming showing data of each series.
 All data is pulled from official schedule APIs and is correct at time of publication.
 Some time slots might be missing due to API limits or unknown series identifiers.
 Please do not contact any Cartoon Network employee on social media regarding any schedule information this page provides.**

-_Last Update: June 6, 2018 at 10:23:32 UTC_
+_Last Update: June 7, 2018 at 10:20:18 UTC_

 ## Missing time slots
 If no upcoming new/returning series exists in the next 2 weeks, the missing time slots might be one of the following:
-For missing time slots on June 7th and/or after: Teen Titans Go!
+For missing time slots on June 8th and/or after: Teen Titans Go!
-For missing time slots on June 8th and/or after: Unikitty!
-For missing time slots on June 9th and/or after: The Amazing World of Gumball
+For missing time slots on June 9th and/or after: The Amazing World of Gumball, Unikitty!
 For missing time slots on June 10th and/or after: Clarence, Craig of the Creek
 For missing time slots on June 12th and/or after: Ben 10
-For missing time slots on June 19th and/or after: OK K.O.!
+For missing time slots on June 20th and/or after: OK K.O.!
 Let's Be Heroes
-For missing time slots on June 20th and/or after: We Bare Bears
+For missing time slots on June 21st and/or after: We Bare Bears

 ## Known schedule

-### Wednesday, June 6th
-06:00AM Steven Universe - Warp Tour
-06:15AM Ben 10 - Assault on Pancake Palace
-06:30AM Teen Titans Go! - Think About Your Future; The Art of Ninjutsu
-07:00AM Unikitty! - Chair
-07:15AM Craig of the Creek - Bring Out Your Beast
-07:30AM Craig of the Creek - Lost in the Sewer; Wildernessa
-08:00AM Unikitty! - Kickflip McPuppycorn
-08:15AM Teen Titans Go! - Booty Scooty
-08:30AM Teen Titans Go! - Oregon Trail; Who's Laughing Now
-09:00AM Unikitty! - Super Amazing Raft Adventure
-09:15AM The Amazing World of Gumball - The Nemesis
-09:30AM The Amazing World of Gumball - The Signal; The Crew
-10:00AM Unikitty! - Tasty Heist
-10:15AM Teen Titans Go! - Two Bumble Bees and a Wasp
-10:30AM Teen Titans Go! - Video Game References; Cool School
-11:00AM Unikitty! - Buggin' Out
-11:15AM Teen Titans Go! - Kicking a Ball and Pretending to be Hurt
-11:30AM Teen Titans Go! - Nean; Operation Tin Man
-12:00PM Unikitty! - Chair
-12:15PM The Amazing World of Gumball - The Slide
-12:30PM The Amazing World of Gumball - The Rival; The Loophole
-01:00PM Unikitty! - Kickflip McPuppycorn
-01:15PM Teen Titans Go! - Jinxed
-01:30PM Teen Titans Go! - Brain Percentages; The Academy
-02:00PM Unikitty! - Super Amazing Raft Adventure
-02:15PM Teen Titans Go! - BL4Z3
-02:30PM Teen Titans Go! - Hot Salad Water; Throne of Bones
-03:00PM Unikitty! - Tasty Heist
-03:15PM OK K.O.!
-Let's Be Heroes - Stop Attacking the Plaza
-03:30PM OK K.O.!
-Let's Be Heroes - We've Got Fleas; No More Pow Cards
-04:00PM Unikitty! - Buggin' Out
-04:15PM The Amazing World of Gumball - The Limit
-04:30PM The Amazing World of Gumball - The Voice; The Promise
-05:00PM Unikitty! - Chair
-05:15PM Craig of the Creek - Monster in the Garden
-05:30PM Craig of the Creek - The Curse; The Brood
-06:00PM Unikitty! - Kickflip McPuppycorn
-06:15PM Teen Titans Go! - Orangins
-06:30PM Teen Titans Go! - The Streak Part 2; The Streak Part 1
-07:00PM Unikitty! - Super Amazing Raft Adventure
-07:15PM We Bare Bears - Occupy Bears
-07:30PM We Bare Bears - Yard Sale; Slumber Party

 ### Thursday, June 7th
 06:00AM Steven Universe - Alone Together